NASCAR O'Reilly Auto Parts Series at Atlanta Motor Speedway: History

 Jeff Gordon, Mike Skinner, Jamie McMurray, and Carl Edwards have gotten their first series wins in this race.

 Following the transfer of the season ending Cup series race from Atlanta to Homestead–Miami Speedway after the 2001 season (although due to the September 11 attacks, the 2001 Atlanta fall race was the second-to-last race of the season when the race at New Hampshire was moved from September to November as the last race of the season), the then 312-mile race was moved to Atlanta's fall race weekend where it remained until Aaron's Rental, who was sponsoring the race, chose instead to sponsor the lone Busch event at Talladega.
 The race gained sponsorship from GlaxoSmithKline through its Nicorette brand and moved back to its traditional spring date.

 In September 2008, NASCAR officials announced that Nicorette would not renew its corporate sponsorship for race after the 2008 season.
 On October 26, 2008 it was announced that Unilever's deodorant brand Degree will take over sponsorship of this race starting in 2009.
 It was later announced that the now-Degree V12 300 would be moving to September as part of the latest round of NASCAR realignment, which resulted in the Pep Boys Auto 500, the AMP Energy 500 at Talladega, and the Pepsi 500 at Fontana/Auto Club Speedway trading places.
 The Degree V12 300 took the place of the Camping World RV Service 300 on NASCAR's Labor Day weekend race schedule and serves as an accompanying race to the AdvoCare 500.

 In 2015, the Xfinity race at Atlanta moved along with the Cup race (Folds of Honor QuikTrip 500) to the second weekend of the season and ran as a doubleheader on Saturday afternoon along with the Truck Series.
 The race was also reduced to 250 miles in order to make the race a doubleheader on the same day.

-EchoPark Automotive was the title sponsor of the race in 2020 and 2021.

-RAPTOR Coatings was the title sponsor of the race in 2023 and 2024.